 This time of year, we’re conditioned to hit the ground running.
 We’re encouraged to create resolutions and mindfully stay the course.
-It’s all a bit daunting.
-If this relentless pursuit feels overwhelming, turn to your intentions.
-Remember, we’re still in the thick of winter.
+But remember, we’re still in the thick of winter!
 This is a season that—from an evolutionary standpoint—is associated with hibernation, rest, and slowness.
-Trust when it’s time to spring forward.
-While January signifies a gradual transition, February is about finding roots.
-As we move into the shortest month of the year, focus on self-care and nourishment.
-Speaking of, today we’re diving into fruits and vegetables in season in February.
+Trust that when it’s time to spring forward, your body will let you know.
+Ultimately, February is all about finding roots.
+As we move into the shortest month of the year, focus on self-care, grounding, and nourishment.
+Speaking of nourishment, today we’re diving into fruits and vegetables in season in February.
 They’re very similar to January’s bounty.
 Think: grapefruit, kale, leeks, lemons, turnips, and cruciferous veg.

 why you should eat more citrus

 Sweet, brightly colored citrus fruits bring more than a burst of sunshine into cold, winter days.
-They’re packed with vitamins and minerals.
-They boost immunity.
-And they pair well with iron, too.
-This class of fruits includes lemons, limes, oranges and grapefruit, as well as many more hybrids and varieties.
-As a whole, citrus fruits are very nutritious.
-They offer a host of micronutrients and plant compounds.
-We know that vitamin C plays many crucial roles in our health, but it’s particularly important for its role as an antioxidant.
+They’re packed with vitamins and minerals, boost immunity, and pair well with iron.
+This class of fruits includes lemons, limes, oranges and grapefruit—as well as many more hybrids and varieties.
+They offer a host of micronutrients, like antioxidants.
 And antioxidants are key for keeping inflammation at bay.
 Citrus also helps lower cholesterol and aid in digestion, thanks to fiber.
-When paired with a source of protein (Greek yogurt, eggs, etc.) and a source of fat (raw walnuts, pumpkin seeds, etc.), an orange is a delicious snack to keep blood sugar balanced.
+When paired with a source of protein (Greek yogurt, cottage cheese, eggs, etc.) and a source of fat (raw walnuts, pumpkin seeds, etc.), an orange is a delicious snack to keep blood sugar balanced.

 what is seasonal eating?